-Divorce: Mongolian divorce rates have steadily increased in recent decades, rising from 0.6 to 1.3 per
+Divorce: Mongolian divorce rates have steadily increased in recent decades, rising from 0.6 to 0.38 per

-1,000 people between 2000-21, yet still lower than the US rate (2.5).
+1,000 people between 2000-23, than the US rate (2.4).
 Reasons cited for increased divorce rates include financial problems, unemployment, alcoholism, and domestic violence (see p.
 2-3 of Sex and Gender).